 With so much on the plates and minds of small business owners, preventing ACH fraud probably isn’t at the top of your to-do list.
-But as the number of online transactions skyrockets, so does criminal activity.
+But as the number of online transactions skyrockets, so does criminal activity (PDF).
 Fortunately, when it comes to ACH fraud, there are simple steps you can take to protect your business.

 Before we jump into those steps, let’s cover some foundational information.
 ACH stands for Automated Clearing House, a network that facilitates electronic fund transfers between banks and other financial organizations.